tc39/proposal-error-capturestacktrace/README.md

 - JSC attaches a string valued prop to the object provided, where V8 instead installs their stack-getter function.
 - It uses the JSC stack string format.

+Because of `Error.prepareStackTrace` and the existing behaviour of formatting stacks lazily in V8, it's not likely to be practical for V8 to switch to using a data property.

-I would actually like to specify this like the JSC one.
-It's simpler.
-Similarly, the text for the contents of the stack string should probably be something along the lines of
+The text for the contents of the stack string should probably be something along the lines of

 > The contents of the stack string is a textual representation of the [execution context stack](https://tc39.es/ecma262/#execution-context-stack), however the actual format and contents are implemetation defined and should not be relied upon to be identical across implementations.